 Our business is subject to regulation by various federal, state, local and foreign governmental agencies, including agencies responsible for monitoring and enforcing employment and labor laws, workplace safety, product safety, environmental laws, consumer protection laws, privacy and data protection laws, anti-bribery laws, import and export controls, federal securities laws and tax laws and regulations.
 In certain foreign jurisdictions, these regulatory requirements may be more stringent than those in the United States.
 These laws and regulations are subject to change over time and we must continue to monitor and dedicate resources to ensure continued compliance.
 Non-compliance with applicable regulations or requirements could subject us to litigation, investigations, sanctions, mandatory product recalls, enforcement actions, disgorgement of profits, fines, damages, civil and criminal penalties or injunctions.
-If any governmental sanctions are imposed, or if we do not prevail in any possible civil or criminal litigation, our business, operating results, and financial condition could be materially adversely affected.
+If any governmental condition could be materially adversely affected.
 In addition, responding to any action will likely result in a significant diversion of management's attention and resources and an increase in professional fees.
 Enforcement actions and sanctions could harm our business, operating results and financial condition.